Learning efficient backprojections across cortical hierarchies in real time: Introduction

-In the case of ANNs, an efficient solution to this problem is known: currently, error backpropagation~(BP)~\cite{rumelhart1986learning,lecun1988theoretical} is the gold standard for learning in artificial networks.
+In the case of ANNs, a solution to this problem is known: currently, error backpropagation~(BP)~\cite{rumelhart1986learning,lecun1988theoretical} is the gold standard.
 However, BP has several biologically implausible requirements.
-ANNs trained with BP operate in distinct forward and backward phases, where inference and learning alternate.
+ANNs trained with BP operate in distinct, alternating forward (inference) and backward (learning) phases.
 Between phases, network activities need to be buffered -- i.e., information is processed non-locally in time.
 Furthermore, error propagation occurs through weights which need to be mirrored at synapses in different layers~(weight transport problem).

 In order to explain credit assignment for analog, physical computing (in the cortex or on neuromorphic hardware), physically plausible architectures and algorithms are therefore needed.
 We assume such dynamical systems to operate in continuous time.

-They may minimize the difference between network output and target (`cost') by performing (approximate) gradient descent.
-Ideally, such physical systems are able to learn from useful instructive signals at all times, using only information which is locally available in space and time.
+Ideally, physical systems are able to learn from useful instructive signals at all times, using only information which is locally available in space and time.
 Crucially, all physical systems have inherent sources of noise -- in the form of stochastic activity, noisy parameters or intrinsic fluctuations of electrical and chemical signals.
-The theory we propose makes use of neuronal noise as an additional carrier of information, instead of treating it as a nuisance parameter.
+The theory we propose makes use of neuronal noise as an additional carrier of information, instead of treating it as a nuisance.

+For efficient credit assignment, errors need to be propagated from higher to lower areas in the hierarchy.